 One of the more surprising statements in the Talmud concerns a document composed over two millennia ago known as Megillat Ta’anit.
 This ‘Scroll of Fasting’ lists 35 days in the year when fasting is prohibited due to some joyful event that took place on that day.

 The majority of these minor holidays commemorate the rescinding of some evil decree against the Jewish people.
-The most well-known is the holiday of Purim, when the Jews of Persia were saved from Hamanís plot to destroy them.
+The most well-known of these is the holiday of Purim, when the Jews of Persia were saved from Haman’s plot to destroy them.

 “Our Rabbis taught: Who wrote Megillat Ta’anit?
-Hananiah ben Hezekiah and his colleagues, who cherished the troubles (tsarot).”
+Hananiah ben Hezekiah and his colleagues, who cherished the troubles.”
 (Shabbat 13b)

-Rashi explains that they cherished the miraculous rescue from these persecutions; they valued the opportunity to express thanks and gratitude to God.
+Rashi explained that they cherished the miraculous rescue from these persecutions.
+They appreciated the opportunity to express our thanks and gratitude to God.

 How do persecutions protect the people of Israel?

 Israel’s continued existence hinges upon the love and connection that each individual Jew feels for God, for His Torah in our midst, and for the Jewish people.
 This is an innate love, flowing from the soul’s natural inclinations; and it is substantiated by the recognition of the appropriateness of this love for Israel, with its Torah and unique national mission.